I’ve stayed at my fair share of Airbnb and have realized that my accommodations play a huge role in the overall quality of my trip.

 The electricity did go out for the last 3 hours I was there but it didn’t really affect my stay.
 The WiFi also went out for a little bit but was otherwise strong enough to call home and watch TV on.

-I sent a few messages to Patricia that she didn’t respond to so communication may have been a bit better, but overall I would still give my stay a 9.9/10, seriously.
 As a 23 year old traveling alone, I felt super super safe, supported, and spoiled on my stay.
 I would absolutely love to stay again, or move here if I had a million bucks.
 I highly recommend it.

 Some of my best photos and most relaxing siestas happened Airbnb’s balcony, and I recommend this apartment to everyone who asks me where they should stay while visiting Cartagena.